sipanahmad/social-links-profile-tailwindcss/README.md

 ### The challenge

-The Blog preview card challenge tasks participants with building a user interface for generating and displaying QR codes within a web application.
+The Social links profile challenge tasks participants with building a user interface for generating and displaying Social links within a web application.
 Key aspects of the challenge include:

 1. Designing a visually appealing and responsive UI using HTML and CSS.
 2. See hover states for interactive elements.